KBTV-TV

-KBTV-TV (channel 4) is a television station licensed to Port Arthur, Texas, United States, serving the Beaumont area as a de facto owned-and-operated station of the digital multicast network Roar.
-It is owned by Deerfield Media, which maintains joint sales and shared services agreements (JSA/SSA) with Sinclair Broadcast Group, owner of CBS/CW+/Fox affiliate KFDM (channel 6), for the provision of certain services.
+KBTV-TV (channel 4) is a television station licensed to Port Arthur, Texas, United States, serving the Beaumont area with programming from the digital multicast network Roar.
+It is owned by Sinclair Broadcast Group alongside CBS/CW+/Fox affiliate KFDM (channel 6).
 The two stations share studios on Walden Road in southwest Beaumont; KBTV-TV's transmitter is located in Vidor.

 History

 Channel 4 signed on October 22, 1957, as KPAC-TV, a primary NBC affiliate owned by Texas Gulfcoast Television, Inc., itself jointly owned by Port Arthur College, owner of KPAC radio (1250 AM, now KDEI; and 98.5 FM, now KTJM), and the Jefferson Amusement Company.
 Channel 4 also aired ABC programming until KBMT-TV returned to the air this time on channel 12 in 1961 and became the market's exclusive affiliate.
 Port Arthur College sold its stake in the station to the Jefferson Amusement Company in 1965; as Port Arthur College retained the radio stations, channel 4 changed its call letters to KJAC-TV (the call letters were derived from the company's name).
 The callsign change occurred on January 20, 1966.

 The station was the first in the area to broadcast in color, use video tape, and air live coverage of area high school football games.
 Among the original programming that originated at KPAC/KJAC's studios were wrestling, the kid's western show Cowboy John, afternoon Bingo, and the Circle 4 Club.
 During the 1950s, KPAC also had the only local teen dance program, Jive At Five.
 Both The Cowboy John Show and Jive At Five had "colored days", in which African Americans were permitted to participate.